 There’s a reason that it’s hard to find reasonably priced outerwear that doesn’t have a composition of at least 25% polyester or other synthetic fibers like nylon or rayon.
 Polyester is stronger and more flexible than many natural fibers, and its lack of breathability that makes it burdensome in the summer can be a blessing to wearers hoping to retain heat in the winter.

 If you’re looking for dressier outerwear like an overcoat to wear with a suit, a higher wool count is desirable.
 If you’re looking for a durable winter workhorse such as a pea coat or casual walker, don’t let a high polyester count dissuade you.

-Continuously updated as we find new ones or old ones go out of stock, rewritten 2021.
+Continuously updated as we find new ones or old ones go out of stock, rewritten and expanded in 2023.